marioorisek/greenhouse_DAQ_sensors/README.md

 # Greenhouse DAQ unit

-DAQ unit for greenhouse weather station.
+DAQ unit for greenhouse weather station. <br>
 Following data to be gathered:
-Temperature inside
+- Temperature inside
-Humidity inside
+- Humidity inside
-Temperature outside
+- Temperature outside
-Atmospheric pressure
+- Atmospheric pressure
-Light instensity
+- Light instensity
-Battery voltage
+- Battery voltage
-Battery current
+- Battery current
-Battery power
+- Battery power

 Measured data are transmitted via SigFox modem to ThingSpeak cloud for storage and analysis.<br>
 Measured data are also sent to second Arduino (greenhouse_DAQ_display) via I2C bus to be accessible locally at the greenhouse.